Most jewellery brands hesitate to automate WhatsApp follow-ups for one reason.

 Another follows up again.

-A third shares a discount unnecessarily.
+A third message shares a discount too early.

 The customer experiences pressure instead of care.